 Rheumatism is probably one of the most painful diseases in the world.
 The knee joints swell up and cause all kinds of discomfort.
 The extract of radish leaves mixed with an equal amount of sugar and a hint of water can be used to make a paste.
 This paste can be topically applied to the knee joints.
 The regular use of this paste can help relieve the pain and decrease the swelling.
 (7)

 9. Helps Prevent Diabetes

 Radish leaves have many properties that help them reduce blood sugar levels.
-Thus, radish greens are some of the most important foods to be included in a diabetic’s plan.
+Thus, radish greens are some of the most important foods to be included in a diabetic’s plan for diabetes management.
 Radish leaves help prevent diabetes by decreasing the already high blood glucose levels.

 10. Detoxifying Agent

 Radish leaves contain a host of essential nutrients.
-These nutrients and the antimicrobial and antibacterial properties of radish leaves help in detoxifying the body and flushing out toxins.
-(8)
+These nutrients and the antimicrobial and antibacterial properties of radish leaves help in detoxification of the body by flushing out toxins (8).